 Before he could strike Tabitha there was a firm grip on his hair, tugging at the roots and his head was pulled back so sharply pain fired through the muscles of his neck.
 He had made an insurance claim for whiplash before.
 It seemed this was what it actually felt like.

 “Who’s done?” asked Reggie, scowling at him.

 “I was just getting started,” commented Tabitha matter-of-factly.
-“This fucker is killing my groove.”
+“He’s killing my groove.”

 Mr Heath began to sob.
 He lost care of looking like he was in control for the sake of his wife and clients.
 Beckingridge was so large and vast it was unlikely anyone could hear him.